Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

-{In the case of low temperatures, the situation becomes more intricate.
+In the case of low temperatures, the situation becomes more intricate.
 The velocity of hydrogen is lower, making it harder to overcome Coulombic attraction and achieve a successful migration attempt.
 In high water content scenarios ($>$1400 ppm), nearby vacancy sites do not act as obstacles to diffusion.
 Instead, a nearby attractive vacancy can transform a failed migration attempt into a successful one.
-This is consistent with previous studies on wadsleyite and ringwoodite with high water content, where increasing the defect density may shorten the hopping distance of hydrogen and consequently enhance its diffusion {\citep{Caracas2017a}}.
+This is consistent with previous studies on wadsleyite and ringwoodite with high water content, where increasing the defect density may shorten the hopping distance of hydrogen and consequently enhance its diffusion {\cite{Caracas2017a}}.
 However, when the water content decreases to a certain threshold ($\sim$1400 ppm), the nearest defects are too distant to have any significant influence on hydrogen during a migration attempt.
 The facilitative effect of vacancies disappears, and the only remaining influence is their inhibitory effect on the rapid diffusion in interstitial sites, degenerating to the situation at high temperatures.
-As a result, the diffusion coefficient of hydrogen first increases and then decreases with increasing water content, reaching a minimum of around 1400 ppm.}
+As a result, the diffusion coefficient of hydrogen first increases and then decreases with increasing water content, reaching a minimum of around 1400 ppm.

-In addition, higher water concentration may cause additional hydrogen to occupy interstitial sites, obstructing some diffusion pathways, and decelerating hydrogen diffusion, similar to the saturation effect in metal-hydrogen systems {\citep[e.g.,][]{Shelyapina2022a}}.
+In addition, higher water concentration may cause additional hydrogen to occupy interstitial sites, obstructing some diffusion pathways, and decelerating hydrogen diffusion, similar to the saturation effect in metal-hydrogen systems {\cite<e.g.,>{Shelyapina2022a}}.
 With respect to the (Mg + 2H)\textsubscript{Si} defect, since hydrogen atoms mainly reside in interstitial sites, this can also be a potential factor affecting hydrogen diffusivity.